allegro/turnilo/docs/swiv-0.9.x-migration.md

 # ...
 ```

-And then run it as: `DRUID_OVERRIDE=override.broker.host pivot --config your_config.yaml` now you can override
+And then run it as: `DRUID_OVERRIDE=override.broker.host swiv --config your_config.yaml` now you can override
 arbitrary properties